 Our driveway is a bit steep, but once you're at the top, there is space for a small to medium motor home near our own.

-We have four dogs (and soon chickens and maybe ducks and geese), so if your pet can handle dogs and doesn't kill chickens and can be outside with you, poo in appropriate places, and respect certain limits, then your pet is welcome!
+We have four dogs (and soon chickens and maybe ducks and geese), so if your pet can handle dogs and doesn't kill chickens, can be outside with you in your tent or in our RV, and can be kept within certain limits (like staying out of the gardens), then your pet is welcome!
 Please email or call to talk about it!

 More than two